Ralph Bunche: World War II years

-In 1941–43 Bunche worked in the Office of Strategic Services (OSS), the wartime intelligence service, as a senior social analyst on Colonial Affairs.
+In 1941–43, Bunche worked in the Research and Analysis Branch (R&A) of the Office of Strategic Services (OSS), the wartime intelligence service, as a senior social analyst on Colonial Affairs.
 In 1943, he was transferred from the OSS to the State Department.
 He was appointed Associate Chief of the Division of Dependent Area Affairs under Alger Hiss.
 With Hiss, Bunche became one of the leaders of the Institute of Pacific Relations (IPR).
 He participated in the preliminary planning for the United Nations at the San Francisco Conference of 1945.
 In 2008, the U.S. National Archives and Records Administration released a 51-page PDF of his OSS records, which is available online.

 United Nations

 Near the close of World War II in 1944, Bunche took part in planning for the United Nations at the Dumbarton Oaks Conference, held in Washington, D.C.
 He was an adviser to the U.S. delegation for the Charter Conference of the United Nations held in 1945, when the governing document was drafted.
 Together with First Lady Eleanor Roosevelt, Bunche was instrumental in the creation and adoption of the Universal Declaration of Human Rights in 1948.
-Bunche urged African-Americans to take UN positions.
+Bunche urged African Americans to take UN positions.
 "Negroes ought to get busy and prepare to obtain some of the jobs in the United Nations' set-up," he counseled.
 "There are going to be all kinds of jobs and Negroes should attempt to get jobs on all levels.
 Some organization should be working on this now."